pwsiegel/pwsiegel.github.io/_posts/ds/2017-02-12-info-theory-basics.md

 3. If two independent events are equally surprising, then it is twice as surprising when both of them happen as it is when either one of them happens.
 More generally, $S(E_1 \cap E_2) = S(E_1) + S(E_2)$ whenever $E_1$ and $E_2$ are independent.

 <div class="proposition">
-The only function $S$ which satisfies the two conditions above is:
+The function

 $$S(E) = -\log_b \P(E)$$

-(where the base $b$ is arbitrary.)
+(where the base $b$ is arbitrary) is a surprise function on any probability space.
 </div>

 Now, consider a discrete random variable $X$ with possible values $x_1, \ldots, x_n$.  $X$ determines a collection of events $E_i = \{X = x_i\}$, and we can measure the surprisal $S(E_i)$ of each event.
 This determines a new random variable $I_X$ via the condition $I_X(E_i) = S(E_i)$.
 Shannon defines the *entropy* of X to be the expected value of this random variable: